mjawwad19/MKS21X-FinalProject/README.md

 1/13/2019
 - Went around all of classes debugging and testing the functionality of the Calculator (making sure that the right Exceptions are thrown and the right messages are printed).
 Also went around trying to simplify code and made the Calculator easy to use.
 Also added comments to the classes that don't already have them.
 (Peihua)
+- Ditto (Jawwad), and catching each other's mistakes/ guide typos.